Viki-coding/GAA_STORE/README.md

 Nav Bar

-Search by Category Feature:
+Search by Hurley Type Feature:

-Users who want to narrow down the search to certain events, such as a new parent in the area may want to only see events in the 'Parent & Toddler' section.
-When a facilitator creates a new event, they have the opportunity of associating it with a certain category.
-By clicking on the drop down arrow, a list of categories is displayed and when a category is selected only events listed under that category are displayed.
-Leaving the selection to 'All' displays all events, with the post recently created first.

-Sort-by-category
+Users who want to quickly search for a particular hurley type only have to click once to narrow down the search to certain hurleys, Ash, Bambu and Goalie.